Sexuality Educator Vanessa Hamilton shares how parents can support and empower their children when it comes to managing their period.

 Here are some other resources I recommend:

-- A range of free tips and advice from Talking the Talk
+- A range of free resources from Talking the Talk

 3. Educate yourself with what to expect for your child’s development